What do Tinnitus and Chronic Pain have in common?

 For many years we have been aware that Sound Therapy helps both tinnitus and chronic pain.
 I have written about this in the past and it has raised eyebrows in some medical circles.
 But the numerous reports from listeners about Sound Therapy helping headaches, nerve pain, post-operative pain and even phantom pain after amputation proved there was something significant occurring.

 Now there is new research that highlights the very interesting connection between tinnitus and chronic pain.

-The commonality between these two conditions is that both result from damage to a sensory system, and both persist after the cause of the damage has stopped, when the system should supposedly have been able to heal.
+The commonality between these two conditions is that both results from damage to a sensory system, and both persist after the cause of the damage has stopped when the system should supposedly have been able to heal.

 A new way of understanding this process was introduced in 2010 by Prof. Josef Rauschecker, Director of the Laboratory for Integrative Neuroscience and Cognition at Georgetown University and a Hans Fischer Senior Fellow of the TUM Institute for Advanced Study.

-The fact that classical music activates such a diversity of brain centres gives us a glimpse into why it is so effective in driving change through brain plasticity.
-Sound Therapy music of course does this to a much greater degree due to its powerful activating impact on the muscular and neural mechanisms of hearing.
+The fact that classical music activates such a diversity of brain centers gives us a glimpse into why it is so effective in driving change through brain plasticity.
+Sound Therapy music, of course, does this to a much greater degree due to its powerful activating impact on the muscular and neural mechanisms of hearing.

 For myself, I would certainly prefer the less invasive method of sensory stimulation through music, which uses the pathways that nature gave us for interacting with the world, and is more likely, in my observation, to have only positive side-effects.